radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 8. Click **MOUNT**.

->[!note] For every virtual view of an LDAP backend you create, a file containing the schema definition is created.
-The schema file is stored on the file system at <RLI_HOME>\vds_server\lod\<normalized root naming context where the view is mounted>.orx.
-An LDIF formatted file containing the schema is also saved in the lod folder (with the same name as the .orx file) and is used to retrieve object class and attribute definitions if the metadata is used to extend the RadiantOne LDAP schema.
-For details see [RadiantOne LDAP schema](../directory-stores/managing-directory-schema).

 9. To modify the LDAP proxy view, select the appropriate node below Root Naming Contexts and modify the settings on the right side.
 Click **SAVE** when finished.

 ![An image showing ](Media/proxy-backend-properties.jpg)

-LDAP Backends can also be configured at any label node in a naming context.
+LDAP Backends can also be mounted at any label node that doesn't already have something mounted at it in a naming context.

 ## LDAP Proxy View Properties